vigneshraghunathan/SAPHANATutorials/tutorials/2016/11/hxe-change-host-to-ip/hxe-change-hostname-to-ip.md

 5. Log in to XSA Services.
    * If you are asked for the *API_URL*, enter **https://<YOUR_IP_ADDRESS_FROM_STEP_1>:39030**.
-   * If you are asked for the *SPACE*, .
    * If you are asked for the SPACE, select the appropriate space.
-By default with HXE, apps use the SAP space.”.
+By default with HXE, apps use the SAP space.

 6. If you run the command, `xs apps` you should see an output similar to the image below.

    ![xs apps after output](./afterchange.png)

 7. To ensure that applications could be accessed using the system's IP address, go to https://(YOUR_IP_ADDRESS_FROM_STEP_1):(PORT_NUMBER_OF_WEBIDE) from a web browser.
-It should open the log in page for Web IDE.
+It should open the login page for Web IDE.

 >Note: The command `xs apps` could be used to obtain **PORT_NUMBER_OF_WEBIDE** as shown below
 >      ![webide port number](./webideport.png)